fabric8io/fabric8-spring/docs/getting-started.md

 ![fabric8 setup](images/f-m-p-added.png)

 You're now in business!
-Skip to the section titled "Building our Spring Boot microservice with Docker" if you're not interested in the rest.
+Skip to the section titled "Spring Boot on Kubernetes" if you're not interested in set up for IntelliJ.
 Or, watch a video of doing this whole process here:

 <iframe src="https://player.vimeo.com/video/180053437" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/180053437">Spring Boot, Spring Cloud with Kubernetes and Fabric8</a> from <a href="https://vimeo.com/ceposta">Christian Posta</a> on <a href="https://vimeo.com">Vimeo</a>.</p>